-develop a sound environmental basis, including the social aspects (resettlement, land use, cultural heritage), for the classification and evaluation of the hydropower proposals under consideration.
-Furthermore, in association with the Multi-Criteria Assessment (MCA) of prospective HPP projects in BR-8, the assessment undertaken in BR-3 was used to assist in determining the sustainability aspects of proposed HPP development projects from the ecology, environmental and social perspectives.
+BR-8, the assessment undertaken in BR-3 was used to assist in determining the sustainability aspects of proposed HPP development projects from the ecology, environmental and social perspectives.

-Hydropower projects in WB6 are diverse in terms of state and concepts - from large dams to run-of-river project plants.
-Hydropower development documentation varies greatly from a large number of Ideas and Concepts through to a few Detailed The associated Designs. environmental documentation also varies throughout the region. notwithstanding the fact that most of the governing national environmental legislation is already harmonised to a great extent with EU legislation.
-However, gaps do seem to exist in the regulations and procedures for obtaining environmental consent (for details, see BR-4), and especially the time required to get an environmental consent, which is mandatory for hydropower development planning.
+Hydropower projects in WB6 are diverse in terms of state and concepts - from large dams to run-of-river plants.
+Hydropower development project documentation varies greatly from a large number of Ideas and Concepts through to a few Detailed Designs.
+The associated environmental documentation also varies throughout the region, notwithstanding the fact that most of the governing